jupita-io/ios/README.md

 ### Step 3
 Build Jupita.
 Insert your API key as the token as well as a touchpoint user ID.
-In the example below '2' represents the touchpointID;
+In the example below '2' represents the touchpoint_id;

 ```
 let token = "your-authentication-token"